Joan Huffman, Chair

 Eddie Lucio, Jr.

-Monitoring: Monitor the implementation of legislation addressed by the Senate Committee on State Affairs passed by the 86th Legislature, as well as relevant agencies and programs under the committee's jurisdiction.
-Specifically, make recommendations for any legislation needed to improve, enhance, or complete implementation of the following:
+Monitoring: Monitor the implementation of legislation addressed by the Senate Committee on State Affairs, 85th Legislature, Regular Session, and make recommendations for any legislation needed to improve, enhance, and/ or complete implementation.
+Specifically, monitor the following:

 Information on this website is provided as a public service by the Legislative Reference Library.
 The Legislative Reference Library makes no representation as to its completeness or accuracy and makes no warranty in regard to its use.
 Users assume all risk of reliance on the information included on this site.